greenerservices/greenerservices.github.io/app/principles/actions/3a-measure-the-impact-of-the-service.md

 ###  (ii) Model the environmental impacts of different solutions under consideration

 Model the environmental impacts of different solutions when trying them out in alpha.
-This helps inform decisions about which options to develop.

 #### Environmental benefit:
-Placeholder
+Modelling impacts helps inform decisions about which options to develop.

 {{ govukDetails({
   summaryText: "Read more",